deadlydog/deadlydog.github.io/_posts/2026-02-05-Colour-your-kubectl-output-and-type-less.md

 ## Add the code to your PowerShell profile

-You don't want to have to run those commands every time you open PowerShell though.
+You don't want to have to run the setup commands every time you open PowerShell though.
 You can use your PowerShell profile to run the code automatically every time PowerShell starts.

 To find the file path of your PowerShell profile, in PowerShell run: